joakimk/toniq/README.md

   - Should have refactored code that conforms to the style of the project (as best you can)
   - Should have updated documentation
   - Should implement or fix something that makes sense for this library (feel free to ask if you are unsure)
   - Will only be merged if all the above is fulfilled.
-I won't fix your code, but I will try and give feedback.
+I will generally not fix your code, but I will try and give feedback.
 * If this project ever becomes too inactive, feel free to ask about taking over as maintainer.

 ## Development